Courthouse of American Samoa: Description and Historic Significance

 Interviews with a number of people whose ages from 55 to 93 years in both American Samoa and Western Samoa, denoted that the Courthouse took about three years to complete; and that numerous people from Western Samoa worked as carpenters in its construction.

 When the Civil Engineer Chamber was assigned to erect the wharf, coal house and other buildings in Pago Pago in 1898, to October 1, 1900 when the first U.S. Post Office was opened by Mrs. Hudson, to the tour of duty of Commander E. B. Underwood, U.S. Navy, which started on May 5, 1903 and ended on 20 January 1905.
 It would be a close estimation that the construction of the Courthouse began some time in 1900 and completed either in the last part of 1903 or early in 1904.
 In arriving at this time estimate, the Commission also considered the employment of Mr. Gurr as a judge in August, 1900.
 He presided over cases which were held in nowhere else but the Courthouse for the Commission found no records to show that early trials had been held elsewhere.

 After the completion of construction of the Courthouse, it was used at the time of the administration of the U.S. Navy, to house the offices of the Commandant-Governor, Chaplain, Disbursing Officer, Library, Aide to the Governor, in the upper floor.
 In the ground floor, there were offices of the Judge (who was also the Secretary of Native Affairs), the Attorney General, the Prosecutor, the Head of the Police Department), the Court Clerk, the Tax and Passport Clerk, the captain of the yard, and one spacious Courtroom.

 Additionally, the Courtroom was used as an Assembly Hall or Meeting Place for the chiefs, leaders, and representatives from each village, county, and district of Tutuila and Manua, for their annual meetings called the FONO.
 This continued until the Enlisted Men’s barracks was assigned to the Legislature of American Samoa in 1954.

 At present, the Courthouse is assigned to the exclusive use of the Court, or Judicial Department.
 It accommodates 2 papalagi Justice (Chief and Associate), and five Samoan judges.
 The building has two additional court rooms now, the old one is court room no. 1.

-It is amazing that the Courthouse, one of the oldest buildings in American Samoa, has withstood the 20th Century in such good shape.
-It has been through a couple of World Wars, dozens of hurricanes, thousands of inches of tropical torrential downpours, millions of ants and cockroaches, termites and bugs.
+The Courthouse, one of the oldest buildings in American Samoa, has survived two World Wars, numerous hurricanes, tropical downpours, and termite and insect damage.